streetturtle/awesome-wm-widgets/_widgets/volume-widget.md

 A right-click on the widget opens a popup where you can choose a sink/source:
 ![sink-sources](screenshots/volume-sink-sources.png)

+Left click toggles mute and middle click opens a mixer ([pavucontrol](https://freedesktop.org/software/pulseaudio/pavucontrol/) by default).

 ### Features

- - switch between sinks/sources by right clicking on the widget;
+ - switch between sinks/sources by right click on the widget;
  - more responsive than previous versions of volume widget, which were refreshed once a second;
  - 5 predefined customizable looks;